 Summer Sessions

 During summer semester, the maximum teaching load is a total of nine (9) undergraduate or six (6) graduate credit hours.
 Exceptions to the above policy will be made individually for professors in those disciplines that produce more contact hours than credit hours, departments of instruction where teaching loads are specified by accrediting agencies, release time, and in those instances where the University’s mission can best be achieved by assigning fewer hours.
-Refer to 4.3.3 Summer Compensation.
+Refer to 4.3.3 Summer Compensation (Appendix G).

+Minimum enrollments for full summer faculty load for undergraduate, master’s and doctoral programs are provided below: